zhuangchong/fluss/website/docs/table-design/data-distribution/bucketing.md

 **Usage**: setting `'client.writer.bucket.no-key-assigner'='sticky'` property for the table to enable this strategy.
 PrimaryKey Tables do not support this strategy.

-## Random-Robin Bucketing
+## Round-Robin Bucketing

-**Random-Robin Bucketing** is a simple strategy that randomly selects a bucket for each record before writing it in.
+**Round-Robin Bucketing** is a simple strategy that randomly selects a bucket for each record before writing it in.
 This strategy is suitable for scenarios where the data distribution is relatively uniform and the data is not skewed.

 **Usage**: setting `'client.writer.bucket.no-key-assigner'='round_robin'` property for the table to enable this strategy.
 PrimaryKey Tables do not support this strategy.